abdollahpour/micro-image-manager/README.md

 and create images in two different size and two different formats for you (jpeg, webp).

 ## `/image/<IMAGE_ID>`
-It fetch the largest image with format that browser supports for you.
-For example it chrome it shows 800x600.webp.
+It fetches the biggest image with a format that the browser supports for you.
+For example, in chrome, it shows 800x600.webp.

-You can explicity put the format:
+You can explicitly set the format:

     /image/<IMAGE_ID>.jpeg

-Or size (profile):
+Or the size (profile):

     /image/<IMAGE_ID>.jpeg?profile=small

-# Use it with HTML5
+## Use it with HTML5
-You can explicity check format support:
+You can use HTML5 to check the format support:

     <picture>
         <source srcset="/image/5f4a459d28317a9f153c211d.webp" type="image/webp" />